 North Coast EMS reviews all discovered or received reportable incidents.
-During this quarter we took no formal action.
+During this quarter we took no formal action but initiated or reviewed at least five cases.

 Reviewing prehospital care reports including Automated External Defibrillators (AED) reports

 These reports were discontinued by EMSA years ago.